Anisotropic function estimation using multi-bandwidth Gaussian processes: Main results

-Theorem \ref{thm:minimax_aniso_dimred} requires knowledge of the true smoothness levels or the true dimensionality for minimax estimation.
-This is clearly unappealing and one would instead like to devise priors on $\bfa$ that lead to minimax rates for all smoothness levels.
-We propose a novel class of joint priors on the rescaling vector $\bfa$ that leads to adaptation over function classes (i) and (ii) in Section \ref{sec:aniso} and \ref{sec:adap} respectively.
-Connections between the two prior choices are discussed and a unified framework is prescribed for the function class $\big\{C^{\bfal}[0, 1]^{I}: \bfal \in \mathbb{R}_+^d, I \subset \{1, \ldots, d\} \big\}$ combining (i) and (ii).
+The main technical challenge for adaptation in our setting is to find a joint prior on $\mathbf{a}$ and devise sets $B_n$ (henceforth called \emph{sieves}) so that (\ref{eqsieveentropy})--(\ref{eqnoncentered}) are satisfied with $w_0$ in the above function classes (i)--(ii) and $\varepsilon_n$ being the optimal rate of convergence for the same.
+To that end, we propose a novel class of joint priors on the rescaling vector $\mathbf{a}$ that leads to adaptation over function classes (i)~and~(ii) in Sections~\ref{secaniso} and~\ref{secadap}, respectively.
+Connections between the two prior choices are discussed and a unified framework is prescribed for the function class $ \{C^{\bfala}[0, 1]^{I}\dvtx \bfal\in\mathbb{R}_*^d, I \subset\{1, \ldots, d\} \}$ combining (i) and (ii).

-The main technical challenge for adaptation is to find sets $B_n$ so that (\ref{eq:sieve_entropy})--(\ref{eq:non_centered}) are satisfied with $w_0$ in the above function classes and $\epsilon_n$ being the optimal rate of convergence for the same.
-With such sets $B_n$, one can use standard results to establish adaptive minimax rate of convergence in various statistical settings.
-Applications to some specific statistical problems are described in Section \ref{subsec_specific}.
+The construction of the sieves $B_n$ are laid out in Section~\ref{secmainproofs}.
+With such $B_n$, one can use standard results to establish adaptive minimax rate of convergence in various statistical settings; refer to the discussion following Theorem 3.1 in \citet{van2009adaptive}.
+Some such specific applications are described in Section~\ref{subsecspecific}.